-- (b) Active edge required Average door separation distance along the frontage shall be no greater than 50 feet - (c) Allowed frontage edging elements

-EE-1 EE-2 EE-3 EE-6 EE-7

-(d) Glazing requirement - A minimum of 65% of the street-level, street facing building area located between 2' & 10' above the sidewalk shall provide clear, non-reflective glass.

-- (e) Function of the Build-To-Zone - [1] Allows for entrance alcoves. - [2] Allows for facade articulation and inclusion of recessed building elements. - [3] Allows for alignment with existing neighboring buildings. - [4] Prohibits garage doors within the Build-To-Zone for individual private garages - [5] First-floor elevation at the primary entrance shall be at the same grade as the sidewalk or provide an ADA compliant accessible route to that entrance
+- (b) Active edge required: Average door separation distance along the frontage shall be no greater than 50 feet - (c) Allowed frontage edging elements: EE-1 EE-2 EE-3 EE-6 EE-7 - (d) Glazing requirement: A minimum of 65% of the street-level, street facing building area located between 2' & 10' above the sidewalk shall provide clear, non-reflective glass. - (e) Function of the Build-To-Zone - [1] Allows for entrance alcoves and expanded side- walk area for outdoor dining. - [2] Allows for facade articulation and inclusion of recessed building elements. - [3] Allows for alignment with existing neighboring buildings. - [4] Prohibits garage doors within the Build-To-Zone for individual private garages - [5] First-floor elevation at the primary entrance shall be at the same grade as the sidewalk or provide an ADA compliant accessible route to that entrance